 To begin Trainer Battles go to the map screen and click the nearby button.
 From there you can challenge each team leader as well as offer a challenge to other Pokemon Go players.

 To challenge other Pokemon Go players you will need to scan the QR code on their mobile phone screen.
 Alternatively, you can battle players at a distance, providing you are ultra or best friends, however.

 A good way to start your battling on Pokemon Go is against the computer.
 Team Leaders Blanche, Candela and Spark are the best way to get some practice in before committing against more competitive real life trainers.
 Battling against the leaders of Mystic, Valor and Instinct will also earn you rewards.

 To promote a competitive, fair environment, Pokemon Go Trainer Battles are divided into three different leagues.

-The lower leagues also facilitate a greater variety of Pokemon as the meta for isn't quite so defined.
+The lower leagues also facilitate a greater variety of Pokemon as the meta limits which species you can realistically use.
 If you have a Pokemon with a CP of even 1,501 they will not be eligible for a great league battle.

 The battles work on the premise of a fast move and two charge moves.
 These two charge moves are in comparison to the one you can use in gym and raid battles.

 Fast moves provide immediate damage whereas charge moves, as the name suggests, need to be charged before providing the resulting damage.
 There are also protect shields to be thrown into the equation.
 These can be used twice per battle and protect you from an incoming attack.